 While saturated and trans fats are linked to increased cholesterol, healthy fats are not.

 Myths about Fat #6 – Processed low-fat foods are healthier

 The opposite is usually true.
 When manufactures process a food to make it “low fat” they are removing some of the flavour along with the fat.
-The makeup for the flavour loss, they usually add extra sugar.
+To make up for the flavour loss, they usually add extra sugar.

-The process to remove fat from food can also strip the food of its nutrients.
-Sometimes these nutrients are added back in, this is when you see fortified foods.
-The problem is that the nutrients they add back in are the cheapest and usually least bioavailable form of that nutrient so we don’t really benefit from them.
+The process to remove fat from food can also strip it of its nutrients.
+The problem is that the nutrients they add back in are the cheapest and usually least bioavailable form so we don’t really benefit from them.